Getting to the bottom of contact lens myths

 Lots of teens and even some preteens wear contact lenses.
 It's less about age and more about being responsible enough to properly wear and care for contacts.

-Young man doing sports with a gray t-shirt, looking to his right side.
-A young man doing sports with a gray t-shirt, looking to his right side in the middle of the neighborhood.
+A Young man doing sports with a gray t-shirt, looking to his right side in the middle of the neighborhood.

 Myth: Contacts are not for